roarbb/movies_seen/README.md

 # Movies I've seen

-... is little database app filled with movies I watched over the years.
+... is small database app filled with movies I watched over the years.

 ## Tech Used
 * React